Quick answer

 What nutrients does Tomato provide for babies?

-Tomato provides nutrients like potassium, vitamin C, iron, folate that support babies' growth and development.
+Tomato provides nutrients like potassium, fibre, vitamin A, vitamin C that support babies' growth and development.

 How long can I store Tomato for babies?